 Anger, irritability, impatience, criticism, competitiveness, egoism, envy, jealousy and judgement.

 Rashes, redness and sensitivity of the skin, acne, heartburn, acid reflux, excessive body heat, heartburn, indigestion, nausea, loose stools, intense hunger, excessive thirst, low blood sugar, burning or itching sensations, dizziness and insomnia.

-But on the upside, when pitta is balanced, our bodies, minds and emotions run like well oiled machines.
+I know, it sounds rough.
+But on the upside, when pitta is balanced, our bodies, minds and emotions run like well-oiled machines.
 We experience abundant energy, sound sleep, hearty appetite, perfect digestion, regular elimination, healthy sex drive, luminous complexion, quick-thinking, smart decision making, focused concentration, effective communication and are intellectually on-point.

 So, how do we go about balancing pitta?
 Here are 5 tips to keep it all in check:

 1. Alter Your Yoga Practice